dspace-group/dsV2Gshark/README.md

 - Installation size is about 10 MB
 - Supports normal and portable version of Wireshark
 - Filter buttons and color filters will be installed for the current user only.
 In multi-user environments, the plugin must be installed for each user to enable these two optional features.

-## Live TLS Decryption
-The plugin processes a TLS master secret disclosure packet after handshake to decode the following V2G session.
-The disclosure message is a UDP packet within the source port range 49152-65535 (see Wireshark protocol settings) containing the ASCII string "CLIENT_RANDOM <32-byte client random> <48-byte master secret>" as payload data.
-This disclosure message has to be sent from one of the communication partners in a testing environment.

 ## Limitations
 - ISO 15118-20 is not fully supported yet